mariellenolasco/bug-free-octo-dollop/Notes/Week1-Java/Intro2Git.md

 ### `git push`

 `git push` is a cmd you write out to the console to upload files to a remote repo.

+To push using github desktop, click on the push to origin button at the top ribbon on the screen.

+### Big Picture

+In summary, to save changes you've made to files:

+1. `git add` files to staging.
+In github desktop, click on the checkboxes beside the files you want to include to the commit.
+2. `git commit` the files in staging.
+In github desktop, fill out the summary section to include your commit message and click on the commit to main button.
+3. `git push` the latest commits up to github.
+In github desktop, just press on the push to origin button at the top ribbon.

+## Pulling some changes

+`git pull` is a cmd you run to get the latest changes from a remote repository.
+It's a combination of two commands, `git fetch` and `git merge`. `git fetch` tries to match the commit history of the remote repo with the local repo. `git merge` would merge the changes from the remote repo to the local repo.

+In github desktop, you would click the button to fetch any changes from origin, and if there are any, you can press the same button to pull from origin.

+## gitignore

+A .gitignore file lists out all the files and folders you wouldn't want git to be tracking.

+**Q**: Why do you want to ignore files?

+**A**: Some files, like your .class files and other build outputs are useless in a remote repo setting.
+You want only source code and other important documents that are supplementary to the code to make it.
+Furthermore, some files that contain certain sensitive information like database credentials are also best left in your local machine.

+## Best Practices

+1. **Don't be afraid of commitment!**
+   - Commmit often and bookmark the changes you've made to your code with self documenting commit messages.
+An immaculate commit history will save you a lot of time if you want to rollback and help prep you for working in a group.
+2. **Push and pull often**
+   - Especially true when working in a group, don't forget to pull the latest updates from the remote repo you are tracking and to push the work you've done by the end of the day.
+3. **Don't forget your .gitignore**
+   - Don't forget to include your gitignore as one of your first commits!